Share on twitter

-This meant two things, no defence in depth and what limited air cover could be provided over San Carlos would be extremely limited in duration.
+This meant two things, no defence in-depth and what limited air cover could be provided over San Carlos would be extremely limited in duration.

-Some had suggested that moving the carriers west or using picket ships to provide outer layer Sea Dart and Sea Wolf defence with Type 22 and Type 42 vessels to provide a layered defence, none of these suggestions were adopted.
+Some had suggested that moving the carriers west or using picket ships to provide outer layer Sea Dart and Sea Wolf defence with Type 22 and Type 42 vessels to provide a layered defence, none of these suggestions was adopted.
 Therefore, Argentine aircraft could progress unhindered until they reached San Carlos, having used surrounding terrain as cover.

 The landings commenced on the 21st of May 1982.

 The first engineer tasks were reinforcing the landing points with trackway and digging in tasks, especially for ashore HQ elements.